(fleeting)

 Of course I believe in free will.
 I have no choice.

-I thought it was funny — I was, after all, a philosophy and religion major (with a minor in Monty Python) — but I did not think it was a paradox.
+I thought it was funny — I was, after all, a philosophy and religion major (with a minor in Monty Python) — but I certainly didn’t think it was a paradox.
 It is, in fact, possible to believe in free will and at the same time to believe that you have no choice.
 Not just possible, but inevitable.

 It’s due in part to the manner in which time seems to pass.
 Your last possible choice may already be behind you and now you are compelled to face the inevitable and unavoidable consequences of your past actions.
 Wittgenstein talks about a related set of issues when he says that if you claim that, say, Chicago existed fifty years ago, you are also claiming that Chicago existed three hours ago, and that if you grant that Chicago existed fifty years ago, you are also compelled to grant that the whole earth existed fifty years ago.
 Once you freely choose something, you may find yourself forced to accept all sorts of consequences of that something.